opendatalab/OHR-Bench/README.md

 ## Dataset preparation
 ### OCR processed structured data
 To evaluate your RAG system on our benchmark, follow these steps:
 1. **Download Perturbed Data**: Get the data with formatting and semantic noise from [the zip file in Hugging Face](https://huggingface.co/datasets/opendatalab/OHR-Bench/blob/main/retrieval.zip) and unzip it.
+Or use the load_dataset ("opendatalab/OHR-Bench") to get the relevant fields.
 2. **Organize the Data**: Place the folders `retrieval_base/formatting_noise_[mild/moderate/severe]` and `retrieval_base/semantic_noise_[GOT/MinerU/Qwen2.5-VL-72B]_[mild/moderate/severe]` in the `data/retrieval_base` directory of this project.
 3. **Run Evaluation**: Follow the instructions in [**Run Evaluation**](#run-evaluation).